isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2268.md

 ---
-title: TRENDMICRO ENDPOINT PROTECTION - Trend Micro Worry Free Protection -10 Licences
+title: Pepper Cloud CRM Version 14.0-Enterprise
 permalink: /productivity-solutions-grant/solutionrepo/solution2268
 ---

 ### Description

-Endpoint Security
-Secures Windows (desktops and servers), Mac, iOS, and Android devices by infusing high-fidelity machine learning into a blend of threat protection techniques for the broadest protection against ransomware and advanced attacks
+Pepper Cloud is a Singapore based SAAS Company, which offers CRM solutions for small and middle scale companies across multiple industries.

+Pepper Cloud is headed by team of data scientists, engineers and domain experts who have years of relevant experience.

+We serve many companies in Singapore, Malaysia, Philippines and Indonesia.
+We also have strategic alliances with cloud based POS and data aggregation companies.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/InnocomTrendmicro20200707_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Pepper_Cloud_20200952_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria